pablisch/how-to-express-mongodb-todo-api/howTo/1g_setUp_connectServerAndDatabase.md

-# Connect to the server to the database
+# Connect the server to the database

 We now have a basic Express server, a MongoDB database and a database connection function.
 Now we bring them together: